trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. figure:: images/login3.png

 .. warning:: use **extreme caution** when enabling this option as it makes your system available to anyone over the network.
 There is an additional risk when a user logs in over VNC as their password is sent in clear text.
-If you need someone to access your PC-BSD® system to assist with troubleshooting, consider using :ref:`Remote Desktop` instead, which allows you to send an invitation to connect.
+If you need someone to access your TrueOS® system to assist with troubleshooting, consider using :ref:`Remote Desktop` instead, which allows you to send an invitation to connect.
 Always disable any type of remote login **immediately** after finishing your troubleshooting session.
 If you are instead using this option to login to your desktop from a remote location such as work or school, configure your network's firewall to only allow VNC connections from the specific IP address you will be using to make the connection.